chourouk-sun/customer-segmentation/README.md

 # Summary for Business Decision-Making:
 🟢 Target Segments (Cluster 1 & 2):
 Young adults aged 20–35 with very high spending scores.
 These are the premium audience.
-Focus your marketing, new products, offers, and loyalty programs on them.
+Focus your marketing, new products, offers, and loyalty reward programs on them.
 Target them with premium services or products, luxury brands, or high-end financial services or personalization matters.
 Promote entry-level offers, student discounts, or installment payment plans.
-Use social media targeting.
+Use social media targeting.target customer in cluster 2 with discounts or installment plans — they spend despite low income.

 🟠 Medium Opportunity Segment (Cluster 0): Customers aged 40–70 with average spending.
 They may be loyal and responsive to special offers, discounts, or personalized service.
 Offer retirement savings plans, travel packages, and health-related products.
 Emphasize stability and trust.